FrancescoFinizii/TopCars/README.md

 ## Access Levels & Permissions

 The system distinguishes three types of users.
 Each user has different permissions.
-You can test each of the following levels using the following credentials:
+You can test the web application using the following credentials:

 ### Client: